Warre (1802 ship): Career

 On Warre's return to London Kenny refused to hand over her cargo of 500 tons of whale oil as both sets of owners, Robinson, Clarkson, & Parker and Sharp & Sons, had become bankrupt in January 1813 and October 1812.
 The Court decided that the monies due to Kenny and his crew be placed with the Bank of England (i.e. preserved), and the rest disbursed.
-The initial court decision in 1814 assigned the vessel to Robinson, Clarkson, and Parker, and the cargo to Sharp & Sons.
+The initial court decision, in 1814, assigned the vessel to Robinson, Clarkson, and Parker, and the cargo to Sharp & Sons.
 The two sets of owners then sued each other over the ownership of the ship and cargo.
-The Court in 1823 found for Robinson, Clarkson & Parker, awarding them ship and cargo.
+The Court in 1823, found for Robinson, Clarkson & Parker, awarding them ship and cargo.

 On 9 July 1817, Warre, [Charles] Trader, master, arrived at Quebec from Shields.
-On 6 September Warre, Trader, master, arrived at Gravesend, Kent from Quebec.
+On 6 September, Warre, Trader, master, arrived at Gravesend, Kent from Quebec.

-On 3 November Warre, Trader, master, arrived at Gravesend from Memel.
+On 3 November, Warre, Trader, master, arrived at Gravesend from Memel.

 Fate

-On 11 April 1823 ice forced Warre, of Hull, Murray, master, on to South Point, at Memel.
+On 11 April 1823, ice forced Warre, of Hull, Murray, master, on to South Point, at Memel.
 She was taking on a little water, but until the ice came down nothing could be done to assist her.
 However, if the weather stayed favourable, and if she hadn't sustained too much damage from the floating ice, it was expected that she might be gotten off without too much damage.
 Unfortunately for Warre, she was totally destroyed the next day.

 Post script

-Between 21–24 June 2020 the diver Holger Buss found and identified Warre at 38 meters below the surface at Klaipéda.
-On 12 September 2022 he published a survey report.
+Between 21 and 24 June 2020, the diver Holger Buss found and identified Warre at 38 meters below the surface at Klaipéda.
+On 12 September 2022, he published a survey report.
 The report has undersea photos of the wreck and a detailed history of the vessel.